astro-wjz/FLASH-code-installation/README.md

 ## Install Open MPI

+Suggest to use mpi have been installed with system, because it will be conveinent to submit your missions.

-You can install openmpi or mpich, or both
+If you want to install another one, you can install openmpi or mpich, or both

 You can download mpich at ：www.mpich.org/downloads/